Resource Guide- Educational Resources & Covid-19 Information

 Sesame Workshop has a new Racial Justice topic page on

 SSIC.org/Racial-Justice with resources designed to help all families celebrate their own unique identities, while also providing age-appropriate language and strategies to answer sometimes-tough questions around race and racism.
 On this page you’ll find new videos, printables, articles, and more activities.
 You’ll also meet two new Black Muppets, 5-year-old Wes and his father, Elijah!

 Professional Development Resources

-The first PBS Teacher Planning Kit for New School Routines is available, which is filled with eight weeks worth of relevant resources, free professional learning opportunities and learn at home content to support your students’ families.
+The third PBS Teacher Planning Kit for New School Routines is available, which is filled with eight weeks worth of relevant resources, free professional learning opportunities and learn at home content to support your students’ families.
 This kit features our planet and opportunities to highlight the Earth in your classrooms.
 Appropriate for all teachers PreK-grade 12.
 Join us for a one hour webinar on March 11 at 4:00 PM PT for a virtual walk through and discussion of the kit.

 Self-Paced Virtual Learning: Social-Emotional Development: 3 courses designed to support early childhood teachers’ and caregivers’ understanding of the social-emotional learning and development of young children.
 Pre-K & Early Elementary.

 - Challenging Behaviors in Early Childhood